braak/CppRobots/README.md

 # CppRobots
-The goal of CppRobots is the creation of a C++ Framework for simulating AI driven Robots in a virtual environment.
+The goal of CppRobots is the creation of a C++ framework for simulating AI-driven robots in a virtual environment.
+CppRobots was inspired by [CROBOTS](http://crobots.deepthought.it/home.php), a programming game first published in lichung	december 1985.
+CppRobots does not intend to be a replacement for CROBOTS.

 # Building #
 To build the project use `cmake` and `make`